Home » Military & Veteran Benefits » Military Benefits Guide: Active Duty

 Read More: VA Loan Basics

-To apply for a VA loan, you must first get a VA Certificate Of Eligibility and apply through a participating lender.
-Eligibility for the VA loan program is not the same as VA loan approval, and you are required to credit-qualify for a VA loan the same as any other mortgage program.
+• To apply for a VA loan, you must first get a VA Certificate of Eligibility and apply through a participating lender.
+Eligibility for the VA loan program is not the same as VA loan approval, and you are required to credit-qualify for a VA loan in the same way as any other mortgage program.

-Qualifying for the VA loan benefit does not mean instant loan approval.
+• Qualifying for the VA loan benefit does not mean instant loan approval.
 You must credit-qualify for a VA mortgage the same as any other major line of credit.
-That said, VA loans are easier to get than some conventional mortgages because they have more forgiving credit standards.
+VA loans are easier to get than conventional mortgages because they have more forgiving credit standards.

 VA Loans allow you to buy, refinance, renovate or build a home from the ground up.
 You can buy property in the United States or in its territories, but VA loans cannot be used to buy property overseas.